 Counseling Services welcomes all students and embraces a philosophy respectful of diversity including students' race, color, national origin, religion, sex, age, disability and sexual orientation.
 The staff is committed to helping all students deal with discrimination and identity issues.

 Counseling Services also works with students who have problems with alcohol and other drugs (AOD).
 Assessments are offered to help students identify problem drinking and other drug use problems.
 Students may also receive short-term AOD counseling to help increase the awareness of risk factors and lifestyle decisions related to alcohol and other drugs and to foster the development of healthy coping skills.
 Staff will also make referrals to various 12-step groups that hold meetings in the surrounding area.
 Students with serious or chronic problems with alcohol and other drugs may be referred to either in-patient or out-patient treatment programs for intensive care.
 Counseling Services also provides educational workshops and alcohol and other drug-related screenings for students throughout the year.

 Anna Howard Shaw Women's Center

-Founded in 1985, the Anna Howard Shaw Women's Center coordinates programs focused on women for the Albion community.
+Founded in 1985, the Anna Howard Shaw Women's Center provides social, cultural and political programs focused on women for the Albion community.
 This includes organizing activities that raise awareness of women's issues, support women in their quests for empowerment and equality and build a collaborative community in which women's voices are heard and honored.

 The Anna Howard Shaw Women's Center belongs to the Albion College community.
 Contact the Women's Center to become involved.